 Line Characteristics

-Test Strength; the weight or pressure a line is designed to withstand before breaking.
+Test Strength; the weight or pressure a line withstands before breaking.
 The majority of lines exceed the labeled test strength.

 Memory; some fishing lines will retain the shape of the spool creating loops while casting or when slack, the result is not a good thing.